-A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
-N/A Additional Information: No interactive elements were found within the text resource.
+15.Interactive Elements A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
+N/A Additional Information: O/O interactive elements were analyzed and passed.
+No interactive elements were found within the text resource.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
-N/A Additional Information: No interactive elements were found within the text resource.
+N/A Additional Information: 0/0 interactive elements were analyzed and passed.
+No interactive elements were found within the text resource.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: No interactive elements were found within the text resource.
-The program used to analyze text content was NVDA which is an open source screen reader for Windows.
+N/A Additional Information: O/O interactive elements were analyzed and passed.
+No interactive elements were found within the text resource.
+The program used to analyze text content was NVDA which is an open source screen reader for

+Windows.
 Google chrome was used to access the book online.